AlanThinks/mobile-device-frames/README.md

 **How To Use:**
 *Should be used with 2 divs:*
-1. An outside div with the frame color and type:
+1. An outside div with the frame color AND type:
    ```css
    <div class="white ipad-frame">
    ```